 A more direct impact on the owner of a vehicle of course is the personal financial cost.

 Maintenance is the most costly factor, which only increases as the vehicle gets older.
 Insurance comes in second with $1,029 being the average amount spent per year.
 But this estimate is made using a low-risk driver with a clean record as the basis.
-Insurance costs are greater for younger less experienced drivers, which make up a large portion of the demographic of college students.
+You can keep your insurance costs lower by heading to sites like My Car Insurance Quote but nevertheless they need paying.
+Insurance costs are greater for younger less experienced drivers, which make up a large portion of the demographics of college students.
 There are lots of decisions that new drivers need to consider when buying a vehicle of their own.
 One of these decisions should be picking a reliable insurance company that can offer everything you need to ensure you are driving legally.
 For parents who are thinking about buying a car for their teenager once they’ve passed their test, it may be in your best interest to look at these car insurance for my teen reviews so you have all the relevant information before making that ultimate decision.

 One doesn’t need to be an expert on the subject to know the woes that come with constant stops to the gas pump.

 So if not a car what other options are available to students?
 Bikes are a fine option and the extra time it takes to travel by bike can often be offset with time spent behind a row of cars at a stoplight or trying to find parking.

 If a student commutes to school, Pierce is fortunate to be located in such close proximity to the orange line which acts as a major connection to the city’s public transportation network.

 Getting a monthly pass for the metro can allow for the pass holder to take advantage of the bus and train system when they normally might only travel for what a handful of quarters can get them each month.